 Welcome to raising chickens for beginners, in this article series I will be going through all of the basics and answering questions that many people have about raising chickens.

-A few of the topics we will be covering will be chicken breeds, where to buy chickens, the best chicken feed, natural chicken health, broody hens, building your chicken coop, protecting your chickens, and more.
+A few of the topics we will be covering will be chicken breeds, where to buy chickens, the best chicken feed, natural chicken health, broody hens, building your chicken coop, protecting your chickens, getting a rooster, and more.

 When you get started it can be confusing, and a little overwhelming, but I'm here to help you get the best start on your chicken raising journey.
 When you are done with this series you will be ready to get started and buy your first chickens.

 We will be covering everything and anything you need to know about raising chickens for the first time.